Say NO to violation on road

 The TA Team will support the MoC to ensure that a national road safety program is implemented by 2020.
 More specifically, the firm will support Government of Pakistan to conduct the following activities presented in the figure above and detailed below, which are to be considered as minimum requirements.

-Mr. Abdussabooh Director, Ministry of Communications is the appointed Project Director of this project.
+Mr. Hameed Akhtar Executive Director National Road Safety Secretariat(NRSS), Ministry of Communications is the appointed Project Director of this project.

 Project Management Team